talister/photometrypipeline/doc/install.rst

 Install Python modules::

-  pip install numpy scipy astropy astroquery matplotlib matplotlib callhorizons future pillow
+  pip install numpy scipy astropy astroquery matplotlib matplotlib callhorizons

 Add these lines to the ``.bashrc`` file in your home directory and replace ``<path>`` with the actual path to the PP directory::